jeffbhasin/diffmotif/README.md

 Rmotif
 ======

-Tools for Differential analysis of motif patterns
+Tools for differential analysis of motif patterns